Jonsba/ghdl/doc/Simulation_and_runtime.rst

   file provided.
 If the file doesn't exist, creates it with all the signals of the design.

-  Here is a description of the wave option file format :
+  Here is a description of the wave option file format currently supported :

-     $ version = 1.0  # Optional
+     $ version = 1.1  # Optional

-     # Signals in packages :
+     # Path format for signals in packages :
      my_pkg.global_signal_a

-     # Signals in entities :
+     # Path format for signals in entities :
      /top/sub/clk

+     # Dumps every signals named reset in all sub entities of top
+     /top/*/reset

+     # Dumps recursively every signals named reset in all the sub entities of top
+     /top/**/reset

+     # Dump every signals of sub2 which could be anywhere in design except on top level
+     /**/sub2/*

+     # Dump every signals of sub3 which must be a direct sub entity of the top level
+     /*/sub3/*

+     # Dump every signals of all the sub entities of sub3 (but not those of sub3)
+     /**/sub3/*/*

 .. option:: --vcd=<FILENAME>